-Prior to RMI, Josh served as Project Developer for NTE Energy where he spearheaded both the company’s renewable development and renewable energy programs for the company’s many municipal and utility customers.
+Prior to RMI, Josh served as Project Developer for NTE Energy where he spearheaded the company’s renewable project development and related wholesale customer programs.
 During graduate school at Appalachian State University, Josh worked with the energy solutions team at Blue Ridge Energy where they developed the first community solar program for the North Carolina high country.

 Josh’s interests range broadly from power and electric transmission to the humanities.
-He has experience in solar PV design and development from residential to utility scale, and wind and hydro builds, and an extensive background in residential building design and construction.
+He has experience in solar PV design and development from residential to utility scale, wind and hydro builds, and an extensive background in residential building design and construction.
 Prior to his efforts in the energy sector, Josh was a history educator.
-He still spends much of his free time writing about his favorite topics: politics, energy policy, and American history.
-Josh remains active in the southeast power sector, working with communities to increase, or initiate, their solar development.
+He spends much of his time growing the Josh Brooks Presidential Library, reading about energy, politics, and history generally, with far too frequent diversions into the last comic book lore.
+Josh remains active in the southeast power sector working to drive the energy transition back home.